firemodels/bot/Bundlebot/README.md

 ### Summary

-Warning: these scripts erase and clone fresh copies of the fds and smv repos.
+Warning: it is worth repeating that these scripts erase and clone fresh copies of the fds and smv repos.
 You should only run these scripts in repos where you do not do daily work.

 1. Edit build_fds_manuals.sh, build_smv_manuals.sh, build_release.sh and build_release.bat updating hashes and tags.
 Commit these files.
 2. Run build_fds_manuals.sh in firebot account.